Orientations of Morse flow trees in Legendrian contact homology: Families of Fredholm operators related to trees

 Here the $C^k$-norm of a matrix $A: X \to GL(n,\C)$ is defined by

 where the derivative is taken component-wise and $\|A\|_{\max} = \max |a_{ij}|$.

 \begin{lma} Let $\Gamma$ be a rigid flow tree, an elementary tree or a sub flow tree.
 Let $\w_\lambda$ be the weight associated to $\Gamma$ as in Section \ref{sec:analys}.
-Then there is a $\lambda_0 > 0$ so that if $\lambda\leq \lambda_0$, then the family of trivialized boundary conditions associated to the pre-glued disk $w_\lambda$ of $\Gamma$, also this described in Section \ref{sec:analys}, is $C^2$-admissible. \end{lma} \begin{proof} This follows by the constructions in \cite{trees}, for all $\lambda$ so small so that $\theta_\lambda < \delta$. \end{proof}
+Then there is a $\lambda_0 > 0$ so that if $\lambda\leq \lambda_0$, then the family of trivialized boundary conditions associated to the pre-glued disk $w_\lambda$ of $\Gamma$ as described in Section \ref{sec:cutstab}, is $C^2$-admissible. \end{lma} \begin{proof} This follows by the constructions in \cite{trees} together with results found in [\cite{legsub}, Section 6].
+In particular, from Lemma \ref{lma:wfred} it follows that this holds for all $\lambda$ so small so that $\theta_\lambda < \delta$. \end{proof}

-The following proposition shows that under certain circumstances, the kernels of the operators $\dbar_{A_\lambda}$ constitute a vector bundle, with topology induced by $[0,1] \times \Hi_{2,\mu}(\Delta,\C^n)$.
+The following proposition shows that under certain circumstances, the kernels of the operators $\dbar_{A_\lambda}$ constitute a vector bundle, with topology induced by $[0,1] \times \Hi_{2,\nu}(\Delta,\C^n)$.